Haqimzuhari/Haqimzuhari/ubuntu-lamp-stack-terminal/readme.md

 ```bash
 ctrl+x then y then enter to exit
 ```
-Open browser and go to `http://example.com/phpinfo.php`
+Open browser and go to `http://example.com/phpinfo.php` or using your public ip `http://111.111.111.111/phpinfo.php` After setup DNS domain name point to public ip, now application can be access using domain name